BEA Book Awards

 - Author’s mailing address, telephone number, and email address

 - You can either include a pdf copy of your book along with the online submission, or you can mail four copies of the book being nominated for the award.
+Pdf copies of the book are preferred.
 Entries that are not in print by Dec.
 31 will be disqualified.
 NOTE: If you are submitting an electronic version of your published book, we do not accept pre-print or editor copies.

 Send nomination materials to: